Toolkit

 Install from PyPI with optional extras depending on which processors you need.

-$ pip install "turkicnlp[stanza,nllb]"
+$ pip install "turkicnlp[stanza,translation]"

 2